Scam alert issued by FDIC

-The e-mail and the associated site linked in it are fraudulent, according to the FDIC.
-Recipients should consider the intent of the e-mail an attempt to collect personal or confidential information, some of which may be used to gain unauthorized access to online banking services or to conduct identity theft.
+The email and the associated site linked in the email are fraudulent, according to the FDIC.
+Recipients should consider the intent of the email an attempt to collect personal or confidential information, some of which may be used to gain unauthorized access to online banking services or to conduct identity theft.

 The link provided leads to a fake FDIC site, but the scammers were clever enough to add real FDIC links on the bottom of the fake page.
-A click on the help link redirects viewers to the FDIC help page.
+Click on the help link, and the viewer is redirected to the FDIC help page.
 Likewise, the sitemap link brings up the FDIC site map.

 The FDIC has shut down more than 100 banks this year, including five in Minnesota.

 - On Friday, Riverview Community Bank, Otsego, was closed by the Minnesota Department of Commerce, and the FDIC was named receiver.

 - On Oct.
 2, Jennings State Bank, Spring Grove, with approximately $56.3 million in assets and approximately $52.4 million in deposits was closed.
 Central Bank, Stillwater, has agreed to assume all deposits.

 - To protect the depositors, the FDIC entered into a purchase and assumption agreement with CorTrust Bank N.A., Mitchell, South Dakota, on Sept.
 11 to assume all of the deposits of Brickwell Community Bank, Woodbury, MN with approximately $72 million in assets and approximately $63 million in deposits